When and where is it on?

 There are 12 players on each team playing team golf for the first two days (fourballs and foursomes) and then singles on the final day, where winning a match is worth one point and a halved match is worth half a point.
 Fourball is two players on each team playing their own ball and the best score wins the hole.
 Foursomes is an alternate shot format, where players take in turns to play the same ball and the best score wins the hole.

-With a total of 28 points available, 14½ points are required to win the Solheim Cup, and 14 points are required for the defending champion, in this case Europe, to retain it.
+With a total of 28 points available, 14½ points are required to win the Ryder Cup, and 14 points are required for the defending champion, in this case the US team, to retain it.

 Tell me about the venue